Brookfield Relocation Services

 Question: The market has changed and I believe I am going to be selling my current home at a loss.
 What can I do?

-Answer: There is a provision in your IRP plan that allows for you to be reimbursed up to $15,000 (or a certain percentage of the appraised value) for any loss that you may incur when you sell your home.
+Answer: Talk with your relocation company.
+Some programs allow for reimbursements up to $15,000 or a certain percentage of appraised value for any loss that you may incur when you sell your home.
 It is important to know this number when you are reviewing offers as it will help in your negotiating position.
-Our market in Winnipeg is beginning to slow and become more of a balanced market.
-So awareness of this benefit is becoming increasingly important.
+Our market in Winnipeg is pretty steady, but even so, it is good to have this number.

 Question: Can you let me know what I should bring or prepare for our House Hunting Trip?